 What are story points in agile?

 Story points are representative of the amount of work or effort required to complete a particular user story or task.
 They're helpful for teams to prioritize work and track progress in a burndown chart.

 An important thing to note is that the actual numerical story point value of an item is less important than the value in relativity to other items.
 For instance, to say that an item A in the backlog is estimated at 5 story points, means very little.
-But when we say that item A is estimated at 5 and item B is estimated at 10 story points allows you to contextualise the times needed to complete tasks A and B relative to each other.
+But when we say that item A is estimated at 5 and item B is estimated at 10 story points allows you to contextualize the times needed to complete tasks A and B relative to each other.

 A backlog with items estimated in story points can give a reader an idea of how long each task will take with respect to each other.